 - Copies of all materials used in marketing or the solicitation of business.

-- The application shall also include: (a) A copy of any articles of incorporation and bylaws or other organizational documents of any entity acting as a plan sponsor; (b) A list of the names, addresses and official capacities with the plan of the individuals who will be responsible for the management and conduct of the affairs of the plan including all trustees, officers, and directors.
+- The application shall also include: (a) with regard to an employer plan sponsor, a copy of any articles of incorporation and bylaws or any founding documents and bylaws of any entity acting as a plan sponsor; and (b) a list of the names, addresses, and official capacities concerning the plan of the individuals who will be responsible for the management and conduct of the affairs of the plan, including all trustees, officers, and directors.

 - The management of the trust shall be experienced and competent to ensure the trust’s compliance with Idaho laws and rules; the management of the trust and trustees shall fully disclose the extent and nature of any contracts or arrangements between them and the plan, including any possible conflicts of interest; and a copy of the articles of incorporation, bylaws, if any, and irrevocable trust agreement of the plan, as well as any other document concerning the operation of the plan.